Tureright/ERP-Gardner-Academy/README.md

-# ERP app using React and Google Apps Script
+# CRUD app using React and Google Apps sCript